tutulino/Megaminer/readme.md

 -Can mine on one of this pools (or all at same time): Zpool, hashrefinery, MPH

--Can mine on sprnova pool without autochange or profit calculation, manual coin selection, Fastest software for coin selected
+-Can mine on sprnova or blocksfactory pool without autochange or profit calculation, manual coin selection, Fastest software for coin selected

 -One file config (config.txt)